ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 Why do we not know the number of iterations in advance?
 It happens because the script reads the file line by line.
 It cannot count the lines before it reads them all.
 We can make two loops.
 The first one counts the lines.
 The second loop processes them.
 However, this solution works slower and less ineffective.

 We can use the `read` built-in command for reading lines of the file.
 The command receives a string from the standard input stream.
 Then it writes the string into the specified variable.
 You can pass the variable's name as a parameter.
-Here is an example for doing that:
+Here is an example of doing that:
 {line-numbers: false, format: Bash}
 ```
 read var